 This new emphasis was reflected in the legislative findings associated with Public Act 99-0906.
 Specifically, in enacting P.A.
 99-0906, the General Assembly found that "[t]o ensure that the State and its citizens, including low-income citizens, are equipped to enjoy the opportunities and benefits of the smart grid and evolving clean energy marketplace," P.A.
-99-0906 should serve to "maximize the impact" of the state's RPS.27 This includes direction that the State should "encourage ... the adoption and deployment of cost-effective distributed energy resource technologies and devices, such as photovoltaics, which can encourage private investment in renewable energy resources, stimulate economic growth, enhance the continued diversification of Illinois' energy resource mix, and protect the Illinois environment; investment in renewable energy resources, including, but not limited to, photovoltaic distributed generation, which should benefit all citizens of the State, including low-income households."28
+99-0906 should serve to "maximize the impact" of the state's RPS.22 This includes direction that the State should "encourage... the adoption and deployment of cost-effective distributed energy resource technologies and devices, such as photovoltaics, which can encourage private investment in renewable energy resources, stimulate economic growth, enhance the continued diversification of Illinois' energy resource mix, and protect the Illinois environment; investment in renewable energy resources, including, but not limited to, photovoltaic distributed generation, which should benefit all citizens of the State, including low-income households."23

 These themes are also found in the legislative findings and declarations of the IPA Act enacted through P.A.
 99-0906.
-The IPA Act now finds and declares that" [d]eveloping new renewable energy resources in Illinois, including brownfield solar projects and community solar projects, will help to diversify Illinois electricity supply, avoid and reduce pollution, reduce peak demand, and enhance public health and well-being of Illinois residents."29 Other findings also reinforce the value of community solar in expanding access to renewable energy,30 and the value of developing brownfield site solar projects to "help return blighted or contaminated land to productive use while enhancing public health and the well-being of Illinois residents."31
+The IPA Act now finds and declares that" [d]eveloping new renewable energy resources in Illinois, including brownfield solar projects and community solar projects, will help to diversify Illinois electricity supply, avoid and reduce pollution, reduce peak demand, and enhance public health and well-being of Illinois residents."24 Other findings also reinforce the value of community solar in expanding access to renewable energy,25 and the value of developing brownfield site solar projects to "help return blighted or contaminated land to productive use while enhancing public health and the well-being of Illinois residents."26

-This approach to the state's RPS was a meaningful shift in the logic governing the state's renewable energy requirements: prior to 2017, the state's approach to its RPS could have been understood as governed by the logic that statutory compliance should be achieved at "the lowest total cost over time, taking into account any benefits of price stability,"32 as this criteria governed the Agency's
+This approach to the state's RPS was a meaningful shift in the logic governing the state's renewable energy requirements: prior to 2017, the state's approach to its RPS could have been understood as governed by the logic that statutory compliance should be achieved at "the lowest total cost over

-26 For MidAmerican, the IPA understands that Section 1-75(c)'s renewable energy procurement targets generally relates to the supply procured for MidAmerican's jurisdictional eligible retail customers and not all retail sales in its service territory.
-Given recent changes to MidAmerican's eligible retail customer load forecasting methodology and the need to protect against curtailments and annual fluctuations, the IPA is proposing a fixed percentage approach to determining both these targets and to resultant budget availability as discussed further in Chapter 3.
+21 For MidAmerican, the IPA understands that Section 1-75(c)'s renewable energy procurement targets are generally applied to the supply procured for MidAmerican's jurisdictional eligible retail customers and not all retail sales in its service territory.

-27 P.A.
+22 P.A.
 99-0906, § 1(a).

-$^{^{28}}$ P.A.
+23 P.A.
 99-0906, § 1(a)(1).
 In the legislative findings of P.A.
 99-0906, the General Assembly also specifically found that "low-income customers should be included within the State's efforts to expand the use of distributed generation technologies and devices."
 P.A.
 99-0906, § 1(b).

-29 20 ILCS 3855/1-5(6).
+24 20 ILCS 3855/1-5(6).

-30 20 ILCS 3855/1-5(7).
+^{25 20} ILCS 3855/1-5(7).

-31 20 ILCS 3855/1-5(8).
+26 20 ILCS 3855/1-5(8).